maz369/Unet-car-segmentation_Jupyter/README.md

 # Unet-2D-car-segmentation
 This repository contains Jupyter and python implementation of U-net network for car segmentation in 2D based on grayscale or RGB color images.
 The training and test dataset are from carvana Kaggel challenge.
+The model have been tested on Linux and Windows 10.

 This implementation is based on Keras with Tensorflow backend.
 It has been tested on Python 3.6, Anaconda (4.7).
 The uplaoded code requires a GPU but if you do not have one, simply uninstall tensorflow-gpu (pip uninstall tensorflow-gpu), then install regular tensorflow (pip install tensorflow) and the code will work.